-Based on experience in Pekalongan city, there are 2 ecoutourism activities which can be used as examples, namely Pantai Kencana, whose average annual income is Rp.
-605,230,000 and Selamaran Beach, whose average annual income is Rp.
+Annex 5 to OPG_Amended in October 2016 udy result show that the NPV is IDR 43,315,360.00; IRR is 21.47%; net B/C ratio is 5.11, gross B/C tio is 3.71; PBP is 6 months and 9 days and BEP is 1,837.82 kg of shrimp biomass or IDR 17,025,891.18 of the value of sales.
+The final result of feasibility analysis of shrimp culture in sea floating at cage is feasible to run 29 .
+For this reason, this project was built and put forward the revolving fund as he of the alternative livelihood (generating income) ased on experience in Pekalongan city, there are 2 ecoutourism activities which can be used as amples, namely Pantai Kencana, whose average annual income is Rp.
+605,230,000 and Selamaran each, whose average annual income is Rp.
 25,738,500.

-Replication of Financial Access Scheme on Alternative Livelihood

-The vulnerable groups that will be introduced to alternative livelihood are categorized as low level economic groups.
-Based upon this fact, a selected adaptation option and alternative livelihood at city level will be complemented with piloting of financial access scheme.
-For example, micro loan for Vennamei shrimp farming in targeted villages.

-The pilot financing scheme itself will be in the forms of micro loan and revolving fund, in which the fund will be managed by local financial institution and city-owned enterprises.
-The fund is expected to cover 100 aquaculture/farm pond projects and 200 individual laterine, 8 communal laterine, 1 ecotourism project .
-Since it will be a revolving fund, hence after the program ended, the selected financial institutions could still continue this practise.

-Based on preliminary assessment, there are 3 (three) potential institutions that could manage the fund, which are:

-• Central Java Province Bank

-A government bank with Central Java Province as their working area.
-In comparison to the other two institutions, this particular bank has the highest experience and financial capacity to manage large amount of fund

-- Bank Perkreditan Rakyat of Pekalongan City (BPR) A government bank with Pekalongan City as their working area.
+Commented [U45]: CR 19 & 9 plication of Financial Access Scheme on Alternative Livelihood e vulnerable groups that will be introduced to alternative livelihood are categorized as low level promic groups.
+Based upon this fact, a selected adaptation option and alternative livelihood at city rel will be complemented with piloting of financial access scheme.
+For example, micro loan for nname snrimp rarming in targeted villages. e pilot financing scheme itself will be in the forms of micro loan and revolving fund, in which the fund I be managed by local financial institution and city-owned enterprises.
+The fund is expected to cover 0 aquaculture/farm pond projects and 200 individual laterine, 8 communal laterine, 1 ecotourism project ince it will be a revolving fund, hence after the program ended, the selected financial institutions could I continue this practise. sed on preliminary assessment, there are 3 (three) potential institutions that could manage the fund, iich are: Central Java Province Bank government bank with Central Java Province as their working area.
+In comparison to the other two institutions, this particular bank has the highest experience and financial capacity to manage large amount of fund Bank Perkreditan Rakyat of Pekalongan City (BPR) government bank with Pekalongan City as their working area.
 This bank is focusing its work in providing loan for Pekalongan City's community, so that they could start and operationalize their business.
-BPR client is highly diverse in terms of gender and business type. - Credit Board of Pekalongan Utara Sub-district (BKK) BKK is a smaller scale of BPR, where it works in sub-district scope (instead of city scope such as BPR).
+BPR client is highly diverse in terms of gender and business type.
+Credit Board of Pekalongan Utara Sub-district (BKK) BKK is a smaller scale of BPR, where it works in sub-district scope (instead of city scope such as BPR).
 This board is categorized as city-owned enterprise.
 In terms of its services, similar to BPR, they also provide micro loan at low interest rates to community that intended to open up a new business or those who need additional capital.
-In comparison to BPR,

-The above potential institutions have an ample experience and managerial capacity to manage the revolving fund.
-However, Local government is deciding to BPR of Pekalongan City and Credit Board of Pekalongan utara Sub Distrct (BKK) will manage the revolving fund, because City of Pekalonga as shareholder on both institution, thus local government could support the replicating system in the future.
+In comparison to BPR, e above potential institutions have an ample experience and managerial capacity to manage the rolving fund.
+However, Local government is deciding to BPR of Pekalongan City and Credit Board of ekalongan utara Sub Distrct (BKK) will manage the revolving fund, because City of Pekalonga as areholder on both institution, thus local government could support the replicating system in the future. ol.
+13 No. 2 ISSN 2085-8418; EISSN 2622-9250 http://journal.ipb.ac.id/index.php/jurnalmpi/ .
+Feasibility Analysis of Culture White imp (Litopenaeus Vannamei) at Sea Floating Net Cage (FNC) 1 households are unable to implement the requisite adaptation interventions and remain vulnerable to climate change.

-Interventions such as reducing vulnerability to climate change are too costly for many households to implement without additional financing.
-However, these households are often considered by financial institutions to be "unbankable" as they are at risk of defaulting on loans.
-In addition, the high interest rates on loans mean that poor households are unable to service loan repayments.
-Consequently, such households are unable to implement the requisite adaptation interventions and remain vulnerable to climate change.

-29 Vol. 13 No. 2 ISSN 2085-8418; EISSN 2622-9250 http://journal.ipb.ac.id/index.php/jurnalmpi/.
-Feasibility Analysis of Culture White Shrimp (Litopenaeus Vannamei) at Sea Floating Net Cage (FNC)